Benrahma rescues point for West Ham United with brace against Onuachu's Genk

 Ghana's Joseph Paintsil gave the Belgian First Division A club an early lead with his fourth-minute opener that separated both teams in the first-half.

-Benrahma equalised for the visitors in the 59th minute and later put them in the lead after he converted Aaron Cresswell's assist, with eight minutes left on the clock.
+Benrahma equalised for the visitors in the 59th minute and later put them ahead after he converted Aaron Cresswell's assist, with eight minutes left on the clock.

 Editors' Picks